-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

 - 1. Raise the header and place a container large enough to hold approximately 2.2 liters (2.3 quarts) under the knife drive box to collect the oil. - 2.
 Shut down the engine, and remove the key from the ignition. - 3.
 Open the endshield.
 For instructions, refer to Opening Endshields, page 37. - 4.
 Remove breather/dipstick (A) and drain plug (B). - 5.
 Allow the oil to drain from the knife drive box and into the container placed below it. - 6.
-Reinstall drain plug (B). - Add oil to the knife drive box.
-Refer to the inside back cover for recommended fluids and lubricants. - 8.
+Reinstall drain plug (B). - 7.
+Add oil to the knife drive box.
+Refer to inside back cover for recommended fluids and lubricants. - 8.
 Reinstall breather/dipstick (A). - 9.
 Close the endshield.
 For instructions, refer to Closing Endshields, page 38.